kittytrillah/covision/README.md

 # covision
 Covid hackaton
-- For smartphone use flutter
+- For smartphone use React Native